Name: Jim Braddock

 Jim Braddock Gallery

 Like the man himself in the 1930s, the legacy of Jim Braddock has had a recent comeback.
 The 2005 motion picture "Cinderella Man" revived his forgotten name and story to people of today.
-Although the film romanticized some of the everyman appeal of Braddock's story, and unfairly demonized his opponent Max Baer as the movie's villain, the tale of his journey from impoverished dock worker to owner of the richest title in sports is compelling.
+Although the film romanticized some of the everyman appeal of Braddock's story, the tale of his journey from impoverished dock worker to owner of the richest title in sports is compelling.
 Overcoming the starvation and destitution of the Depression, chronic injuries to his right hand, and twenty-three professional losses inside of five years through determination and hard work, Braddock's story represents one of the great aspects of the sport of boxing: its presentation of opportunity to the apparently hopeless and its occasional rewarding of hard work over natural talent.
 Which is not to say that he lacked talent.
 Fast and skilled, Jimmy showed skill as a boxing counter puncher.
 Possessed of a thunderous right hand punch and known as a determined competitor, Braddock suffered just two knockout losses in eighty-six pro outings.
 On top of that, he fought eight bouts against hall of fame competition and etched himself a place in the hall over a twelve year career.

 Bulldog of Bergen